-Workers are classified by occupation using the 2000 Standard Occupational Classification (SOC) system.
-See appendix B for more nours are the nours an employee is scheduled to work in a week, exclusive of overtime.
+2 Workers are classified by occupation using the 2000 Standard Occupational Classification (SOC) system.
+See appendix B for more information.

 3 Earnings are the straight-time hourly wages or salaries paid to employees.
 They include incentive pay, cost-of-living adjustments, and hazard pay.
 Excluded are premium pay for overtime, vacations, holidays, nonproduction bonuses, and tips.
 The mean is computed by totaling the pay of all workers and dividing by the number of workers, weighted by hours.
 See appendix A for more information.